yupferris/kusanagi/README.md

 # kusanagi
-Reverse-engineering the xbox one controller USB protocol and writing a simple driver.
+Reverse-engineering the xbox one controller USB protocol and writing a simple driver for OS X.

 ## status
 Currently, the driver doesn't really work at all :) lots to figure out still.
 See `notes` for more info for now.